devteam21/Agate-GamePong/README.md

 # Agate - GamePong

-This is a very basic Pong game made in Unity.
-It has its own rules, yet similar to the original game.
+This is a very basic Pong game made in Unity 2018.3.3 It has its own rules, yet similar to the original game.
 Also the ball is a ball, not a square.
 And it's red.

 This game is made as a study in game development, presented by Agate Academy.